singaround/songbook/songs/What-Shall-We-Do-With-The-Drunken-Sailor.md

   - song
   - redirect
 date: 2019-03-07T08:05:12.000Z
 description: This song isn't in our songbook.
-Instead, we've got a rewritten version called "[What Shall we Do the Patriarchy?](https://www.auntieshanty.org/songs/what-shall-we-do-with-the-patriarchy/)"
+Instead, we've got a rewritten version called "[What Shall we do with the Patriarchy?](https://www.auntieshanty.org/songs/what-shall-we-do-with-the-patriarchy/)"
 ---